kdchambers/reel/README.md

 zig build run -Doptimize=ReleaseSafe
 ```

-If you've attempting to build / run this project and ran into any sort of problem.
+If you've attempted to build / run this project and ran into any sort of problem.
 Please submit an issue so that I can fix it.
 There are many areas that could cause errors and I don't have a lot of hardware to test various systems.
 Thank you!

 ## License